 Russian Manicure

-with Regular
+with Regular Polish

 The precision of Russian manicure — meticulous e-file cuticle work, a clean nail line, flawless prep — finished with your color of choice.

-What is Russian Manicure with Regular Polish?
+What is a Russian manicure with regular polish?

 Russian Manicure with Regular Polish combines two things: the thoroughness and precision of Russian manicure technique, and the simplicity and versatility of regular nail lacquer.
 It is not a standard manicure with a coat of polish on top — it is a completely different level of nail preparation, finished with color rather than gel or a UV-cured system.